-How will we measure success?
+How we will measure success

 Key indicators will be used in order to establish whether the National Park Partnership Plan is delivering what it has set out to achieve and having a positive effect on the National Park.
 The Park Authority and its partners will track and report on the Indicators of Success.
 They will provide a regular snapshot of progress and be used to continually refine delivery against our outcomes.